matthewamaiale/mattsblog/content/blog/gap-year/index.md

 *We don’t listen to ourselves.*

-I was told that if I checked all the boxes I could do whatever I wanted.
+I was told that if I played the college game right I could do whatever I wanted.
 I got a high gpa, held leadership positions, and secured an internship.

-Yet as I kept checking the boxes I saw my optionality dwindle.
+Yet as I kept checking the boxes I seemed to be distancing myself further and further away from my original aspirations.

-I let my ego get the best of me and strived towards what others saw as successful — not what I wanted.
+I let my ego get the best of me.
+I was striving towards what others saw as successful.

-No matter how much pushed in the same direction I wouldn’t reach my original aspirations.

-Halfway through my sophomore year I ultimately decided I needed to start from scratch.
+Halfway through my sophomore year I ultimately realized that pursuing finance wasn’t getting me any closer to my tech dreams.

 I left school in spring 2020 — and it has been the best decision of my life.
 During the first 8 months of my gap year I worked at a seed venture capital fund in San Francisco, got exposure to Silicon Valley, and ultimately joined an incredible growth marketing startup.

 I’ll share my experience on how I left as a non-technical background, afforded to live in San Francisco, and ended up readjusted my entire life trajectory.

+Whether you decide to disenroll from school and fly across the country, or take an extra 10 hours from your week, I’ll walk you through how to let this remote environment be an opportunity to explore your *own* curiosities.

 <img alt="Fall Penn State" src="./oldmain.jpg" style="border-radius: 5%; width: 75%; height: auto;">